BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 27:32 And Isaac his father said unto him, Who art thou?
 And he said, I am thy son, thy firstborn Esau.

+27:33 And Isaac trembled very exceedingly, and said, Who? where is he that hath taken venison, and brought it me, and I have eaten of all before thou camest, and have blessed him? yea, and he shall be blessed.

+27:34 And when Esau heard the words of his father, he cried with a great and exceeding bitter cry, and said unto his father, Bless me, even me also, O my father.

+27:35 And he said, Thy brother came with subtilty, and hath taken away thy blessing.

+27:36 And he said, Is not he rightly named Jacob? for he hath supplanted me these two times: he took away my birthright; and, behold, now he hath taken away my blessing.
+And he said, Hast thou not reserved a blessing for me?
+27:37 And Isaac answered and said unto Esau, Behold, I have made him thy lord, and all his brethren have I given to him for servants; and with corn and wine have I sustained him: and what shall I do now unto thee, my son?
+27:38 And Esau said unto his father, Hast thou but one blessing, my father? bless me, even me also, O my father.
+And Esau lifted up his voice, and wept.

+27:39 And Isaac his father answered and said unto him, Behold, thy dwelling shall be the fatness of the earth, and of the dew of heaven from above; 27:40 And by thy sword shalt thou live, and shlat serve thy brother; and it shall come to pass when thou shalt have the dominion, that thou shalt break his yoke from off thy neck.